Easy Gremolata Recipe

 Gremolata is also sometimes made with mint, basil, or even cilantro if you’d like to experiment with those herbs.

-How to make this Easy Gremolata Recipe:
+How to make the Easy Gremolata Recipe:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-3. This photo shows you the proportions of garlic, lemon, and Parsley that we thought made a good combination.
+- This photo shows you the proportions of garlic, lemon, and Parsley that we thought made a good combination.

 Gremolata with Meat, Chicken, or Fish:

-Vegetarian Uses for Gremolata:
+Vegetarian Recipes with Gremolata:

 Easy Gremolata Recipe

 Gremolata is a condiment made of chopped fresh herbs that adds amazing flavor to meat, fish, chicken, and vegetables.
+And you can even make this Gremolata Recipe in the dead of winter when most fresh herbs aren't available!

 Ingredients